 The Family Fund

-The Family Fund gives grants to lower income families with disabled or seriously ill children.
-It aims to make life easier and more enjoyable by helping to fund things like holidays, washing machines, computers and hospital visiting costs.
+The Family Fund gives grants to lower income families with disabled or seriously ill children or young people, aged 17 or under.
+It aims to improve the lives of low income families by making life easier and more enjoyable by helping to fund things like holidays, washing machines, computers and hospital visiting costs.

 Parents or carers of disabled or seriously ill children under the age of 17 can apply if their child is living with them.